2026 Farm Share

 4. Fall Share (weekly, 8 shares):

 This share can be added to any other share option.
-It’s designed to be a short season extension for those who just can’t get enough good foods; broccoli, Brussels sprouts, winter squash, beets, sweet potatoes, greens, cabbages, lettuces & more.
-The total cost of this share is $175.00.
+It’s designed to be a short season extension for those who just can’t get enough good foods: broccoli, Brussels sprouts, winter squash, beets, sweet potatoes, greens, cabbages, lettuces & more.
+The total cost of this share is $200.00.
 Add this amount to your other share payment or sign-up in the fall.
+Share includes one oyster roast and low country boil ticket

 5. Gourmet, plus Fall (weekly, 32 shares):

 Do you know that you want 32 weeks of veggies & fruits?
 Then go ahead a sign up for the full growing season now and save a little money.
-Customers pay a deposit of $400 with their application, and the balance of $360, due May 1, 2024.
-Total cost for this share is $760.00
+Customers must be signed up and pay their balance in full before April 30th, 2026.
+Total cost for this share is $848.
+Share includes two oyster roast and low country boil tickets

 Farm Share Specifics